sictweb/bti425-2020/graded-work/assign4.md

 Here's a brief list of specifications that you must implement:

 * Angular app, with multiple routed components
-* Work with your Teams API
+* Work with your Teams API, and implement some CRUD tasks
 * Like Assignment 3 project #2, use HTML Forms elements with a very light touch

 > Notice - A full treatment of "forms" in Angular will happen in the near future, and be practiced in the next assignment.